chapel-lang/chapel/doc/rst/technotes/gpu.rst

 GPU Support Features
 --------------------

-In the following subsections we discuss particular features or aspects of GPU supports that may be of interest.
+In the following subsections we discuss various features or aspects of GPU supports that are relatively new or otherwise noteworthy.

 Diagnostics and Utilities
 ~~~~~~~~~~~~~~~~~~~~~~~~~